home-assistant/home-assistant.io/source/_components/alert.markdown

 In this example, the garage door status (`input_boolean.garage_door`) is watched and this alert will be triggered when its status is equal to `on`.
 This indicates that the door has been opened.
-Because the `skip_first` option was set to `True`, the first notification will not be delivered immediately.
+Because the `skip_first` option was set to `true`, the first notification will not be delivered immediately.
 However, every 30 minutes, a notification will be delivered until either `input_boolean.garage_door` no longer has a state of `on` or until the alert is acknowledged using the Home Assistant frontend.